How Much Does a VPN Cost? (And How to Save Money)

 Some of these features are likely essential, while others could depend on the situation.
 For example, you typically want a no-logs policy so your VPN provider isn’t tracking your online activity.
 A kill switch is also important because it helps ensure your internet traffic is hidden even if your VPN connection drops.

-But you might only need support for multiple devices if you plan to use the VPN from a phone and a laptop at the same time.
+But you might only need support for multiple connections if you plan to use the VPN from a phone and a laptop at the same time.
 And not everyone is trying to bypass geo-restrictions to stream content from other countries and regions.

 It could make sense, however, to get a VPN that offers support for different systems and platforms.
 Do you use Windows, Chrome, Linux, or Firefox?
 Do you use Android or iOS?
 A Mac or an iPhone?